 While reaching such a goal means the pacing would be a brisk 4-to-1 chapter-to-episode ratio, that would not be unprecedented since the third season was a 5-to-1 ratio.
 Let’s just hope Production I.G is able to find a good balance that pleases both manga and anime fans.

 The high-flying volleyball action finally got a Haikyuu dub starting in November 2017.
 The full cast list was revealed on the official website along with a trailer showing off the voices for the Haikyuu English dub.

 The English dub is currently available to purchase from Sentai Filmworks on both Blu-Ray and DVD.
-Unfortunately, it’s only the first season and it’s currently uncertain if the English dub will continue to be released for later seasons.
+The English Haikyuu Season 2 was released in 2018 and although an English Haikyuu Season 3 has not yet been announced it seems likely the English dub will continue to be released for later seasons.

 Haikyuu Season 4 Release Date: Announcement Possible In 2019?